-1. The applicant currently has an indirect cost rate approved by the Department of Health and Human Services (HHS) or another cognizant federal agency.
+1. The applicant currently has an indirect cost rate approved by HHS or another cognizant federal agency.

 Justification: An applicant must enclose a copy of the current approved rate agreement.
 If the applicant is requesting a rate that is less than what is allowed under the program, the authorized representative of the applicant organization must submit a signed acknowledgement that the applicant is accepting a lower rate than allowed.
 Choosing to charge a lower rate will not be considered during the objective review or award selection process.